-Introduction: Kauffman's 1960 book "The Pennsylvania-Kentucky Rifle" lists William Miers as a gunsmith in Somerset, Pennsylvania, and accidently gives the same birth and death dates as the book gives for William's brother John.
+Introduction: Kauffman's 1960 book "The Pennsylvania-Kentucky Rifle" lists William Miers as a gunsmith in Somerset, Pennsylvania, and accidently gives the same birth and death dates as it has for William's brother John.

-James B. Whisker's 2017 book "Gunsmiths of Somerset County, Pennsylvania" describes John Mier as an individual who reportedly produced a a small quantity of guns, but is identified with various other occupations in public documents, including working as a wagon maker, working as a lineman for Western Union, and working for the IRS.
+The 2017 book "Gunsmiths of Somerset County, Pennsylvania" describes William Mier as an individual who reportedly produced a a small quantity of guns, but is identified with various other occupations in public documents, including working as a wagon maker, working as a lineman for Western Union, and working for the IRS.
 The federal census records for 1850, 1860, and 1870 show William Mier living at the Somerset, Pennsylvania home of his celebrated gunsmith father Jacob Mier.
 Based on that, it is inconceivable that William never helped his father with gunsmithing tasks.

 Circa 1834: Based on the 1850 census (included below) and the information on his tombstone, William Mier was born circa 1834.
 William's tombstone gives his middle initial as "B".